legomushroom/resize/readme.md

 ###Contibuting

 Pull request is way to go.
-Uses coffeescript as js preprocessor so expecting changes in anyResizeEvent.coffee file.
+Uses coffeescript as js preprocessor so expecting changes in any-resize-event.coffee file.

 ### Evniroment
 Uses [gulp](http://gulpjs.com/) as task runner.